neohugo/neohugo/docs/content/en/render-hooks/images.md

 A custom render hook, even when provided by a theme or module, will override the embedded render hook regardless of the configuration setting above.

-{{% note %}}
+> [!note]
-The embedded image render hook is automatically enabled for multilingual single-host sites if [duplication of shared page resources] is disabled.
+> The embedded image render hook is automatically enabled for multilingual single-host sites if [duplication of shared page resources] is disabled.
 This is the default configuration for multilingual single-host sites.

-[duplication of shared page resources]: /getting-started/configuration-markup/#duplicateresourcefiles
-{{% /note %}}

-The embedded image render hook resolves internal Markdown destinations by looking for a matching [page resource], falling back to a matching [global resource].
+The embedded image render hook resolves internal Markdown destinations by looking for a matching [page resource](g), falling back to a matching [global resource](g).
 Remote destinations are passed through, and the render hook will not throw an error or warning if unable to resolve a destination.

-[page resource]: /getting-started/glossary/#page-resource
-[global resource]: /getting-started/glossary/#global-resource

-You must place global resources in the assets directory.
-If you have placed your resources in the static directory, and you are unable or unwilling to move them, you must mount the static directory to the assets directory by including both of these entries in your site configuration:
+You must place global resources in the `assets` directory.
+If you have placed your resources in the `static` directory, and you are unable or unwilling to move them, you must mount the `static` directory to the `assets` directory by including both of these entries in your site configuration:

 {{< code-toggle file=hugo >}}
 [[module.mounts]]